bitlogik/OpenPGPpy/README.md

 PIN3 : "12345678"

+**Breaking changes** in v0.6 :
-**Breaking change** : debug is removed from the instanciate method.
-Now the lib uses logger.debug.
-Use a standard logger in your app and you'll get or print the debug traces from this lib.
-It was previsouly printed out in the standard ouput, now it is always output in logger debug.
+* The debug argument is removed from the instanciate method, and from the class object attribute.
+Now this library uses logger.debug().
+Use a standard logger in your app and you'll get or print the debug traces from this library.
+It was previsouly printed out in the standard ouput, now it is always output in the logger debug.
+* The get_application_data method returns a Python object, instead of the bytes array raw response from the device.
+The raw response is internally ASN1-BER decoded, with hex data strings for DOs content.

 ## Interface Methods